 While we will do our best to annotate the playgrounds well, you can also get more information about the different code elements on the page by clicking on them and looking at the Quick Help Inspector.
 Or, you can also option-click on any class, method, or variable name to show information about that element.
 Try it with the lines below:

-The following line keeps a playground executing even after the last line is run so that the audio elements that were started have time to play and make sounds for us to listen to.
+The following lines keep a playground executing even after the last line is run so that the audio elements that were started have time to play and make sounds for us to listen to.

 The other ways we'll keep playgrounds running will by using